 So what might we find in vehicle exhaust fumes?

 - Water vapor (H2O) is always produced during combustion.
+(Refer to the associated activity Combustion and Air Quality: Emissions Monitoring for students to gain understanding in different types of vehicle emissions).
 You might find it interesting to learn that modern power plants typically have so many control technologies in place that most of what is emitted via the smoke stacks is water vapor!
 (Note: Control technologies remove pollutants from the waste emissions before they leave the plant; slides 27-32 provide specific examples.)

 - Particulate matter (PM) is what makes smoke visible.
 These are tiny pieces of fuel that have been broken up by the combustion process but not completely burned.